 Already full from eating pintxos (Basque tapas), we just relaxed on a bench within the lit porticoed square, sipping Valencian horchata made with chufas, tiger nut tubers, under the shadow of creamy stucco and iron balconies.
 Kids continued to set off firecrackers.
 A monument stood between us and them—the plaza’s namesake.
 The sculpture, created in 1894 by Anthony Perera, is dedicated to the defenders of Girona during the Napoleonic French invasions of 1808–1809 and recalls their independence regained in 1813.

 We reflected on this region’s fierce pride in its Catalan heritage—like all subcultures contained within the larger whole of a nation—not to be misjudged or forgotten or erased.
 Spain is Catalonia’s guardian, big sister; little siblings just want to be seen and heard, to be championed as equals.

-We walked across the iconic red Pont de les Peixateries Velles, an open iron-truss footbridge designed by French engineer Gustave Eiffel just before he built the Eiffel Tower in Paris.
-In the darkness, a dim, orange flame-like flicker replaced the brighter warm glow that had emanated from the arched openings in the cathedral tower on previous nights—blunders burned away to allow a fresh start.
+Crossing the iconic red Pont de les Peixateries Velles, an open iron-truss footbridge designed by French engineer Gustave Eiffel just before he built the Eiffel Tower in Paris, we paused in the darkness.
+A dim, orange flame-like flicker replaced the brighter warm glow that had emanated from the arched openings in the cathedral tower on previous nights—blunders burned away to allow a fresh start.

 Pyrotechnics continued to rocket into the black night sky.
 Blasts, jarring at first, proceeded into the night with a festive sense of renewal.

-We made our way back to our apartment through the maze of streets.
+Weaving through the maze of streets, we made our way back to our apartment.
 Opening the French doors to the balcony, we stepped out to take in the warm dark air.
 Music played and firecrackers popped late into the night.
 This was clearly not a night meant for sleeping.

 Subscribe to My Journal!